 Shared living arrangements and child support in Ontario

 There is a common misconception that in a shared or joint (“50/50”) living situation, neither parent has to pay child support.
 Unless there are exceptional circumstances, according to the Federal Child Support Guidelines, the higher income earner should be paying the net difference in the parties’ respective Guidelines Table amounts.
+Note: This applies if each spouse has the children for more than 40% of the time.
 See our page on child support.

 If your response to this is: “This does not apply to my situation because we have a separation agreement drafted by lawyers in which we agreed that no support will be paid by either parent“, you may be surprised to learn that a judge considering your divorce may ignore that agreement.
 Just because your agreement states that the arrangement is reasonable does not in an of itself make it reasonable.
 In my experience, many lawyers fail to explain this to their clients.
 Click here for more information on separation agreements.